Answered By: John Germain

 So what can I borrow?

-Our 7 day loan of the BBC Micro:bit and Inventors’s Kit contains a BBC Micro:bit v2, a power and data USB lead, a AAA battery holder, a Projects Book, breadboard and Edge Connector, as well as various electrical components (see Bag Contents for details of the components).
+Our 7-day loan of the BBC Micro:bit and Inventors’s Kit contains a BBC Micro:bit v2, a power and data USB lead, an AAA battery holder, a Projects Book, breadboard and Edge Connector, as well as various electrical components (see Bag Contents for details of the components).

 The supplied USB lead will power the Micro:bit, but if you would like to use it away from a computer then you will need 2 AAA batteries for the battery holder.